Interested in volunteering as a school governor in Birmingham?

 School governors are the most important volunteer workforce in education.
 It is a rewarding role that provides an excellent opportunity for personal development in a unique environment.

 Volunteers are able to develop many skills such as project management, recruitment and selection, budget control and data analysis together with acquiring board-level strategic leadership skills and the experience of working as a senior team.

 A full training programme is available and an advice team is on hand to provide support and guidance.
 A copy of the training programme can be found on the Governor Training page by following this link.

 School governors have the right to reasonable time off from work for their public duties.
-You may not be paid for this so check with your HR Department.
+Some companies allow paid time off, so check with your employer.

 Why should you do it?

-As well as providing you with an insight into the education system and an opportunity to work alongside a wide range of people, your support and challenge will make a positive difference to a school in Birmingham and the outcomes for children at that school.
+As well as providing you with an opportunity to develop new and exisiting skills, being a governor provides an insight into the education system and an opportunity to work alongside a wide range of people.
+Your support and challenge will make a positive difference to a school in Birmingham and the outcomes for children at that school.

 The role of a school governor is to contribute to the work of the governing body in ensuring high standards of achievement for all children and young people in the school by: